Engoo Blog Business & Work

 • If you name a number too low, you make it harder to ask for more later.

-• If you name a number too high (and haven't had a chance to show you're worth it yet), the company may stop considering you.
+• If you name a number too high (before proving that you're worth it yet), the company may stop considering you.

 So even if you know exactly how much you should be paid for a position, it's better to avoid naming a number first.
-Generally, English speakers do this by saying that they need more information about the role to know what a fair offer would look like.
+Generally, English speakers do this by saying that they need more information about the role to know what a fair offer would be.

 I think I need to know more about the role and the company to give you an accurate number.
 Can you give me an idea of the salary range you had in mind?